jgeysen/relevance/docs/autoapi/relevance/text_cleaning/index.rst

    Reuters lingo removal function.

    This function cleans the reuters lingo from articles.
-Reuters articles are written with specific linguage and structure.
+Reuters articles are written with specific language and structure.
 Many symbols with no semantical meaning are being removed.

    :param article: The article that requires cleaning.
    :type article: str